intel/device-modeling-language/doc/1.4/language.md

   SPDX-License-Identifier: MPL-2.0
 -->

-# DML 1.4
+# Device Modeling Language, version 1.4

-This chapter describes the DML language, version 1.4.
+This chapter describes the Device Modeling Language (DML), version 1.4.
 It will help to have read and understood the object model in the previous chapter before reading this chapter.